b2c

 1. Direct Sellers

-Direct Sellers involve the most common and familiar e-commerce businesses.
+• Direct Sellers involve the most common and familiar e-commerce businesses.
 These are retail sites or stores where consumers buy directly from the seller.
-Manufacturers and small companies are engaged in direct selling that now introduces their products and services to consumers.
+Manufacturers and small companies are engaged in direct selling, which now introduces their products and services to consumers.
 Transactions are facilitated through online platforms, and products are typically shipped directly to consumers.

 2. Online Intermediaries